Motorola Droid: 2.1 update

 The Motorola Milestone update rolled out in the beginning of May 2010, five months after the introduction of Android 2.1.
 After the update several problems were discovered, but since then firmware 2.1 update 1 has been released, which fixes some of the issues.
 Although Motorola claimed, that they have fixed the random MP3 player start problems, they still occur.
 These problems affect only some users.

 2.2 update

 The official Android 2.2 Froyo update was released on March 16, 2011, for UK users with a slow rollout to the rest of Europe.
-As of March 20, the update was still being rolled out was not available in all countries.
-Community created ROMs of Android 2.2 (Froyo), Android 2.3 (Gingerbread) and Android 4 (Ice Cream Sandwich) have existed for some time, typically based on kernels from leaked updates.
+As of March 20, the update was still being rolled out and was not available in all countries.
+Community-created ROMs of Android 2.2 (Froyo), Android 2.3 (Gingerbread), and Android 4 (Ice Cream Sandwich) have existed for some time, typically based on kernels from leaked updates.

 The continued postponing of Milestone updates has become known under the term "Motofail" in Central and South America.